Breast reduction before children???

 Timing of the operation will depend on the patient's life circumstances.
 In general, it is best to do this procedure ( like all other elective body contouring the stages, when patients have reached their long-term stable weights.
 In doing so, improve the safety of the procedure and minimizes the need for further surgery ( in the event of weight gain/loss after the breast reduction procedure).

 There are patients who present with “juvenile” breast hypertrophy will benefit from breast reduction surgery ( for both physical and psychosocial reasons) at an early age ( even as teenagers).
 Patients should consider carefully the pros and cons of the procedure as well as the potential need for further surgery if the breasts “regrow” in size.

 If at all possible, it is best to wait until after completing pregnancies before undergoing breast reduction surgery.
 Again, doing so will minimize the chances that patients will require further surgery after pregnancy related breast changes.
-Patients who seek breast augmentation after pregnancy should wait at least 3 to 6 months after they have stopped breast-feeding him when they have reached their long stable weight.

 On the other hand, it can be argued that, patients with breast hypertrophy benefit from breast reduction surgery prior to pregnancy ( to prevent the symptoms that may occur as the breasts grow even larger during and after pregnancy/breast-feeding).
 However, in the interests of avoiding additional surgery, I feel that it is in most patients best interest, to wait until pregnancies have been completed and a long-term stable weight has been reestablished.